Frequently Asked Questions

 Is your complaint, question or concern about your employer, your wages or conditions of employment?

-If so, visit the Commonwealth Government site Australian Workplace for more information.
+If so, visit the Commonwealth Government site Fair Work Ombudsman for more information.

 The types of issues the Institute can investigate are those relating to the professional and ethical conduct of our members as regulated by the By-laws, Code of Ethics and other standards, concerning: